 Expectation: Baby will be exclusively breastfed from birth to two years

-That doesn’t always happen.
+That doesn’t always happen, women's breastfeeding duration varies widely.
 Some women can keep up the flow and breastfeed exclusively into the toddler years, but there are times you will dry up.
 There will also be times you will need to go on medications that may interfere with milk production or you may start a new job that doesn't give you the chance to feed.
 You may also get tired of breastfeeding (or your toddler may choose to ween) and that is OK as well, you don't have to nurse your toddler.

 Expectation: It will be a time filled with nothing but joy and excitement